coleifer/peewee/docs/peewee/transactions.rst

 ============

 Peewee provides several interfaces for working with transactions.
-The most general is the :py:meth:`Database.atomic` method, which supports nested transactions. :py:meth:`~Database.atomic` blocks will be run in a transaction or savepoint, depending on the level of nesting.
+The most general is the :meth:`Database.atomic` method, which supports nested transactions. :meth:`~Database.atomic` blocks will be run in a transaction or savepoint, depending on the level of nesting.

 If an unhandled exception occurs in a wrapped block, the current